Azure-Samples/modern-data-warehouse-dataops/e2e_samples/temperature_events/LoadTesting/README.md

 - *Ingest-name*: name of the entry eventhub.
 - *Ingest-conn*: connection string of the entry eventhub.
 - *subscription-id*: subscription Id of the project.
+- *rg-name*: name of the resource group.

  ![var_group_secrets](../../../docs/images/var_group_secrets.png)

-You are able to use these keyvault secrets directly in the pipeline, as the variable group is defined in the `azure-pipeline.yml` file
+You are able to use these keyvault secrets directly in the pipeline, as the variable group is defined in the `loadtest-pipeline.yml` file
 ```
 variables:
 - group: load-testing-secrets
 ```
 P.S.
-Remember to change the resource group and service connection name in the pipeline yaml.
+Remember to change the service connection name in the pipeline yaml if you created the service connection in a different name.
 ```
-- name: ResourceGroup
-  value: rg-tempevt-dev
 - name: ServiceConnection
   value: sample-dataops
 ```